layilin/SP23-33852/_excerpts/climate.md

 - After some furious onset, and, behind
 - Vast rocks and trees, their horrid forms conceal,
 - Brooding on slaughter, not repuls'd; for soon [340]
-- Their growing yell the affrighted welkin[^f72n1] rends,
+- Their growing yell the affrighted welkin rends,
 - And bloodier carnage mows th' ensanguin'd plain:
 - So the South, sallying from his iron caves
 - With mightier force, renews the aerial war;